 Where to stay in Cartagena, Colombia with kids

-Cartagena, Colombia is divided into three primary areas where tourists or visitors stay: Old Town, Getsemani, and Bocagrande.
+If you’re trying to determine where to stay in Cartagena, Colombia, the city is divided into three primary areas where tourists or visitors typically stay: Old Town, Getsemani, and Bocagrande.

 Things to do in Cartagena with kids

-There are various things to do in Cartagena with kids.
+There are so many fun things to do in Cartagena with kids.
 From castles to beaches, museums to street performances, Cartagena can be a lot of fun for families.
 Here are ten awesome things to do in Cartagena, Colombia with children – or without.